symfony/symfony-docs/security/custom_authenticator.rst

     useful for e.g. login forms, where the login controller is run again with the login errors.

-    If you're using :ref:`login throttling <security-login-throttling>`,
-    you can check if ``$exception`` is an instance of :class:`Symfony\\Component\\Security\\Core\\Exception\\TooManyLoginAttemptsAuthenticationException`
+    If you are using :ref:`login throttling <security-login-throttling>`, you can check if ``$exception`` is an instance of :class:`Symfony\\Component\\Security\\Core\\Exception\\TooManyLoginAttemptsAuthenticationException`
     (e.g. to display an appropriate message).